How Much Should I Feed My Cat? Cat Feeding Guide For Wet And Dry Cat Food (With Charts and Calculators)

 *Based on a Dry Kibble of 100Cal/oz (3.5 Cal/g) and Canned food of 28Cal/oz (1 Cal/g).

-If you would like to personalise the results for your cat, you can include the Calorie content of the food in this online calculator: https://petnutritionalliance.org/cat.php
+If you would like to personalize the results for your cat, you can include the calorie content of the food in this online calculator: https://petnutritionalliance.org/cat.php

 IMPORTANT Pro Tip

 Write down your cat’s feeding plan, and keep it where you prepare your pet’s meals.